Fusion1013/AvasarVault/Major Locations/Elisus/Saxum Sovereignty/Cities/Havdal, City of Pearls.md

 ## The Sentinel Spire
 A towering lighthouse built on the easternmost tip of Havdal's coastline.
 It serves as a beacon for incoming ships, guiding them into port.
 The base of the spire was partially damaged during the invasion, with scorch marks and shattered stone.
 It also houses a museum in the basement, detailing Havdal's naval history and the Invasion of Saxum.
 ## The Ironworks Bazaar
 A sprawling market district at the heart of Havdal where crafted goods made of metal and gemstones are displayed and traded.
-Blacksmiths, jewelers, and artisans from all over Saxum showcase their intricate weapons, armor, jewelry, and tools.
+Blacksmiths, jewellers, and artisans from all over Saxum showcase their intricate weapons, armour, jewellery, and tools.
 A massive statue of an ironclad ship on top of a fountain holds the center of the area.
 ## The Iron Drakkar Shipyard
 This shipyard is responsible for producing merchant vessels and warships.
 Visitors can witness the construction process of massive, iron-plated warships from afar, though no outsiders are allowed inside the area.